Information Technology Job Descriptions (Top 21 Careers)

 Almost all IT jobs depend on strong technical knowledge.
 But each has a different emphasis, whether the job centres on coding, managing hardware, applying software, data science or managing systems or people.

-This list of 22 careers and major job types was constructed by researching which jobs require an IT background.
+This list of 21 careers and major job types was constructed by researching which jobs require an IT background.
+The Mallory Careers team searched through hundreds of job ads listed across Australia to identify the most common job openings.
 Having an IT or similar degree would be an asset for each career.
-Also check out the online courses shown towards the end of the page.

 Business Analyst

 Business analysts examine an organisation (or part of a business) to determine how to better achieve goals.
-Almost always, there's a strong information technology component.
-That's because IT is integral to modern business operations.
-For example, analysts may scope out the potential effects of changing computer software.
+Almost always, there’s a strong information technology component because IT is integral to modern business operations.
+Analysts may scope out the potential effects of changing software systems and operational processes.
 Analysts need to be adaptable because job requirements vary from company to company.
-To become a business analyst, you’ll probably need to obtain an entry-level position in the field and build a career from there.
-Business education in addition to advanced IT training confers an advantage.
+Business education in addition to IT training is an advantage.

-Job titles: business analyst, business and technology analyst, business development manager (ICT/networking), ICT business analyst, IT continuity risk analyst, manager (business systems maintenance), pre-sales customer technology strategist, reporting analyst, reporting and insights specialist, senior data business analyst, senior digital reporting analyst, senior forecast analyst, senior insights analyst, team leader (IT business systems).
+Job titles: business analyst, business and technology analyst, ICT business analyst, IT continuity risk analyst, reporting analyst, reporting and insights specialist, senior data business analyst, senior insights analyst.

 Computer Service Technician

-Job descriptions: CSI technician, computer service technician, field technician, ICT service technician, ICT support technician, IT support technician, IT systems technician, onsite support technician.
+Job titles: computer service technician, ICT support technician, IT systems technician, onsite support technician.

 Cyber Security Specialist